 Due to Government advice this event has been postponed.

-NEW DATE: TBC
+NEW DATE: Cancelled

 The ITR is working through the latest information from the Government for public events and mass gatherings.
 We will be updating our social media pages regularly as we have more details.